Five ceasefire violations recorded in eastern Ukraine

 Censor.NET reports referring to the JFO press centre Facebook page.

-The Ukrainian side of the Joint Control and Coordination Center (JCCC) informed the OSCE SMM about all violations by the Russian-occupation troops through the established coordination mechanism.
+The Ukrainian side of the Joint Control and Coordination Center (JCCC) informed the OSCE SMM about all violations by the Russian-occupation troops.